Accessibility statement for Bromford.co.uk

 Our offices have audio induction loops.

-Find out how to contact us [add link to contact details page].
+Find out how to contact us.
 Please note: Our offices are currently closed due to the ongoing Covid-19 situation.

 Technical information about this website’s accessibility

 Bromford is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 The non-compliances are listed below.

 This site has been formally tested against the WCAG 2.1 AA standards.
 Below are known issues that we either need to fix, cannot fix or do not need to fix right now.
 If you find something that we missed, please contact us.